ccnmtl/mediathread/CONTRIBUTING.md

      * Python's [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/) (enforced by [flake8](https://pypi.python.org/pypi/flake8))
      * Javscript's [JSHint](http://jshint.com/) errors and warnings.
 * The master branch is continuously integrated by [Travis-CI](https://travis-ci.org/ccnmtl/mediathread), and all tests must pass before merging.

+## <a name="trivial"></a>Making Trivial Changes

+### Documentation

+For changes of a trivial nature to comments and documentation, it is not always necessary to create a new github issue or sign a contributor agreement.

 ## <a name="changes"></a>Making Changes